return-STEM/programming-guides/guide/intropy/functions.md

 >>> Hello, Sam!
 ```

-Always put arguments which are positional in front of those which are non-positional (optional) arguments
+Always put arguments which are positional in front of those which are non-positional (optional) arguments:

 ```python
 greet_me("Sam", greeting = "Hello", times = 2) # This will work